vyfor/cord.nvim/README.md

     tooltip = '💤',                             -- Text to display when hovering over the idle image }, text = {
-    viewing = 'Viewing $s',                     -- Text to display when viewing a readonly file editing = 'Editing $s',                     -- Text to display when editing a file file_browser = 'Browsing files in $s',      -- Text to display when browsing files (Empty string to disable) plugin_manager = 'Managing plugins in $s',  -- Text to display when managing plugins (Empty string to disable) workspace = 'In $s',                        -- Text to display when in a workspace (Empty string to disable) }
+    viewing = 'Viewing {}',                     -- Text to display when viewing a readonly file editing = 'Editing {}',                     -- Text to display when editing a file file_browser = 'Browsing files in {}',      -- Text to display when browsing files (Empty string to disable) plugin_manager = 'Managing plugins in {}',  -- Text to display when managing plugins (Empty string to disable) workspace = 'In {}',                        -- Text to display when in a workspace (Empty string to disable) }
 })
 ```